Snowsport Cymru/Wales

 Snowsport Cymru/Wales is the national governing body of skiing and snowboarding in Wales.
 Its membership comprises individuals, schools, corporate sponsors and six affiliated clubs.
 Snowsport Cymru/Wales selects, organises and trains the Wales National Ski Squad.
+It is a member of GB Snowsport, the Olympic and Paralympics registered association for snowsports in the UK.

 Snowsport Cymru/Wales manages the Cardiff Ski & Snowboard Centre, Fairwater, Cardiff, where it is based.